-I don’t care too much about the frequency (although I know as a web marketer I should), but my main struggle is what to share and how much.
+I don’t care too much about the frequency (although I know as a web marketer I should get help from a Dubai SEO Company), but my main struggle is what to share and how much.

 My world has changed a lot since I first started this blog.
 When I started back in the blogging hayday, I was anonymous and could share anything my heart desired without the feeling of my personal friends judging or questioning.
 However, now I no longer have just my life to share, but I’m married and have (almost) two daughters, so their lives are affected by what I share as well.